Statement of Material Accounting Policies

 To classify each lease, the Company makes an overall assessment of whether the lease transfers substantially all of the risks and rewards incidental to ownership of the underlying asset.
 If this is the case, then the lease is a finance lease; if not, then it is an operating lease.
 As a part of this assessment, the Company considers certain indicators such as whether the lease is for the major part of the economic life of the asset.

-Where the Company is an intermediate lessor, it accounts for its interests in the head lease and the sublease separately.
+Where the Company is an intermediate lessor, it accounts for its interests in the head lease and the sub¬ lease separately.
 It assesses the lease classification of a sub-lease with reference to the right-of-use asset arising from the head lease, not with reference to the underlying asset.
 If a head lease is a short-term lease to which the Company applies the exemption described above, then it classifies the sub-lease as an operating lease.

-All assets given on finance lease are shown as receivables at an amount equal to net investment in the lease.
+All assets given on finance lease are shown as lease receivables at an amount equal to net investment in the lease.
 Principal component of the lease receipts is adjusted against outstanding receivables and interest income is accounted by applying the interest rate implicit in the lease to the net investment.

-Company is a lessor is recognized in income on a
+Lease income from operating leases where the Company is a lessor is recognized in income on a straight-line basis over the lease term.

 k) Foreign currency transactions and balances